-When brushing your teeth, make sure you also brush between the brackets and gums because there are many places food can get stuck in an appliance.
-Use a soft brush, fluoride toothpaste and follow these steps:
+When brushing your teeth, be certain to brush between the brackets and gums as there are many places food can get stuck in an appliance.
+Use a soft brush, fluoride toothpaste, and follow these steps:

 - Step 1: Beginning with the outside of the teeth, brush at a straight angle using circular, vibrating motions.